+characters to be transmitted in the EMWIN file within LRIT.
+These files are identified uniquely within the LRIT data stream as are all other files in LRIT.
 At the LRIT receiver end, these files are received and stored as are all LRIT files.
 Software within the receiver reads the ASCII character data from the EMWIN files, adds the start and stop bits back in and makes the newly serialized data available to any of the EMWIN data display programs or to an outgoing serial port on the receiver.
 NOAA has also integrated the GOES Data Collection System (DCS) data into the LRIT broadcast.
 The GOES DCS data has been enhanced so that all of the data files being transmitted to the SES Americom spacecraft (i.e., the US domestic satellite service, DOMSAT) is ported to a computer at the Wallops Command and Data Acquisition (WCDA) Facility.
 Software has been designed to build a file of the GOES DCS data based on three criteria.
 First, there can be a parameter based on time; second, their size of the file can be based on the number of messages; third, the number of bytes can be the determining factor.
 The criteria are selectable.
 When the file is built at the WCDA, it is tagged with a "date/time group" name.
 This is useful in determining the confirmation of the file transfer.
 The DCS files are transmitted to the Environmental Satellite Processing Center (ESPC) facilities in Suitland, Md.
 At this point the files are incorporated in the Low Resolution Information Transfer (LRIT) data stream.
 This completed stream is then re-transmitted to the WCDA station where it is uplinked to the GOES spacecraft.
 When it reaches the spacecraft it is transmitted to the entire hemisphere through a transponder.
 This service allows any DCS customer who can transmit to the spacecraft - to receive from the spacecraft.
 The WCDA facility has the capability to receive the LRIT data.
 Here a comparison is made with the data that was originally transmitted.
 This is where the naming convention becomes a useful tool in the quality monitoring of the GOES DCS data in the LI broadcast.
 If a file is transmitted and not received, then an automatic retransmission is generated.
 In addition, the WCDA has commissioned software that is open-source and Government-owned that will select the GOES DCS data from the total LRIT stream to allow users to display the DCS data in its original format.
 This software is available to all manufacturers that would like to use it.
-To obtain a copy of this software, please visit our website at http://www.noaasis.noaa.gov/LRIT/.

-4. Summary

-NOAA's LRIT service is operational on both the GOES-East and GOES-West spacecrafts.
-It will be available on the GOES O-P satellites when they are brought into service.
-On the future GOES-R series of satellites, LRIT will transition to a combined HRIT/EMWIN Service.
-Our short range plans include the restoration and expansion of the product suite and adding imagery from other polar and geostationary satellites.
-NOAA will also concentrate on outreach to the user community and working to expand its LRIT's use.
-NOAA has also concentrated its efforts on upgrading system reliability and monitoring activities.
+To obtain a copy of this software, please visit our website at www.noaasis.gov/LRIT/.
+4. Summary Now that NOAA's LRIT service is operational on both the GOES-East and GOES-West spacecrafts, our immediate plans include the restoration and expansion of the product suite, adding higher resolution imagery (e.g. 1km), adding other compression algorithms (e.g. JPEG2000, zip), improving navigation information, and adding a web server for LRIT files.
+Though these are some of the ideas for future enhancements, by no means is LRIT limited to just these.
+As LRIT becomes utilized by the user community and matures, so shall the capabilities.